zenglue/bootstrap-example-rails-lab-wdf-000/README.md

 ## Outline
 For this lab we will be integrating Twitter Bootstrap into our application.
-There is a Rails application located in the `rails_app` folder you will be working with.
 Once you are complete make sure to run the tests to validate your work.

+## Instructions

 - Add the [Bootstrap SASS Gem](https://github.com/twbs/bootstrap-sass) to the Gemfile.
 - Add the correct statements to the CSS manifest